 7. Apply for accommodation.

 9. Enrol as attending student by paying the Aalto student union (AYY) membership fee.
-The enrolment period begins on 2 May 2022.
-We recommend you to take care of the enrolment by 31 July.
+We recommend you to take care of the enrolment by 30 July.
 Enrolling as attending is a precondition for using any Aalto services, getting a student number, and registering for courses.

 > For more information on AYY membership fee, please see AYY website